Audience: Educators in Ohio and surrounding states

 Stories have the power to transform the way young people see themselves and others.
-Join us as we explore ways to use literature to engage youth in thinking about identity, analyzing adolescent choices, and reflecting on the impact of history on individuals.
+Join us as we explore ways to use literature to engage youth in thinking about identity, analyzing adolescent choices, and reflecting on the impact of circumstances on individuals.

 Recommended for 6th-12th grade teachers.